-- 118 The offence of Murder as a Crime Against Humanity is provided for in Section 5.1 (a) U.R.
+- The offence of Murder as a Crime Against Humanity is provided for in Section 5.1 (a) U.R.
 2000/15.
-The offence is not defined in this regulation but the Special Panel had the opportunity to do so in the case The Public Prosecutor against Joni Marques.
-In this case the Special Panel provided with the following definition of the offence: - 643.
+The offence is not defined in this regulation but the Special Panel had the opportunity to do so in the case The Public Prosecutor against Joni Marques8.
+In this case the Special Panel provided the following definition of the offence: - 643.
 The Panel, having assessed the shortcomings in the definition of murder as crime against the humanity in Sec.
 5.1 (a) of UR-2000/15 is persuaded of the benefit of the guidance provided by the Preparatory Committee for the Rome Statute of the International Court and the precedents from the International Tribunal, with the remarks foreseen in Sect.
 18 of UR-2000/15. - 644.
 The Panel accepts the opinion of the parties in relation to the general mens rea provided by Sect.
 18 of UR-2000/15.
 For this reason, an accused charged with murder, as a crime against humanity shall have his or her mens rea deemed by this Panel insofar as he or she has shown intent to cause the death of the victim or be aware that it will occur in the ordinary course of events.
-Accordingly, the Panel lists the four requisite elements of murder as a crime against humanity:

-645. The victim is dead.
+Accordingly, the Panel lists the four requisite elements of murder as a crime against humanity: 645.
+The victim is dead. - 646.
+The death of the victim is the result of the perpetrator's act. - 647.
+The act must be a substantial cause of the death of the victim. - 648.
+At the time of the killing the accused must have meant to cause the death of the victim or was aware that it would occur in the ordinary course of events. - 649.
+In summary, in a murder, as a crime against humanity, there is no requirement of premeditation as the mental element for murder as a crime pursuant to Sect.
+340 of Penal Code Indonesia (KUHP).
+The

-9-P1D, C.G/2000 General Prosecutor vs. Joni Marques & 9 others, decision on 11 December 2001
+^{8 9-}PID.C.G/2000 General Prosecutor vs. Joni Marques & 9 others, judgement on 11 December 2001